a-ch.in/ty-a · 🏳️⚧️ 🏳️🌈

 On the occasion of the 10th anniversary of the discovery of the Higgs boson, I was invited to publish a feature in Nature Reviews Physics:

-As a freelancer, I have had the occasional physics news article and feature published in the magazine Physics World:
+I have had the occasional physics news article and feature published in the magazine Physics World:

 I also briefly wrote for Geneva Solutions.
 Here is a selection of my articles: